DawnEver/motor_twin/readme.md

 # Motor Twin
+Digital twin of a motor control system.

-User interface of the final exp of embbed system.
+The user interface of the final exp of Course Embbed Systems.

 ## Tech Stack
 - Golang